redscaresu/payment-gateway-challenge-go/README.md

 #### Integration tests

-Integration tests use the the mountebank docker container which will potentially take longer to run in a pipeline so I tested the main unhappy paths and happy paths but there is an argument to say we should aim for more test coverage via the integration tests because its testing the real code.
+Integration tests use the the mountebank docker container which will potentially take longer to run in a pipeline so I tested the main unhappy paths and happy paths but there is an argument to say we should aim for more test coverage via the integration tests because it is testing the real code.

 In the case of the integration tests I tested 1 validation, 503 failure with the acquiring bank and also the happy POST and GET on a payment.
-If I had more time I would of tested all of the validations.
-In future I would like to create the container within the test.
+Given more time, I would test all of the validations.

+TODO: I would like to create the container within the test.
 In order to do this we would need to do some light refactoring and inject the url of the mounteabank into the api.New() in api.go.
 We could then interact directly with the docker container libraries to spin up and down our container for each test.

 #### Handlers Implementation approach

 For the handlers implementation I split away as much of the business logic into the domain tier to keep the handlers as clean as possible.
-Also for the case of the get I did a direct call to the storage layer from the handler, if we need more complex logic in time I would eventually shift it into the domain but for the purposes of YAGNI for the time being only the POST has a corresponding domain method.
+Also for the case of the GET I did a direct call to the storage layer from the handler.
+If we need more complex logic in time I would eventually shift it into the domain but for the purposes of YAGNI for the time being only the POST has a corresponding domain method.
 The post does contain some more complicated logic so for the purposes of cleanliness I split out the code into the domain.

 The main thing the handlers do is check whether there is an error being returned or not from the domain and convert it into a public error.